Market Research for Market Readiness: upcycling pork organ meat into pet treats and pork fat into salve

 The Market Research for Market Readiness Protocol is designed to help entrepreneurial food makers and value-added farmers evaluate the products they are developing for market.
 Self-executed consumer testing will cost substantially less than contracting professional testing.

-Alluvial Farms is in the process of evaluating our current and target market customer’s acceptance of the formulation, concept, packaging, pricing, and market channel strategy for our existing Oinkment and Pet Treat products.
-After further evaluation, results will be used in product formulation, labeling, or market channel positioning in order to realize a 685% increase in total gross value-added revenue from 2023 to 2025.
+Alluvial Farms evaluated our current and target market customer’s acceptance of the formulation, concept, packaging, pricing, and market channel strategy for our existing Oinkment and Pet Treat products.
+After this evaluation, results were used in product formulation, labeling, and market channel positioning to realize a 81% increase in total gross value-added revenue from 2023 to 2025.

 Market Research for Market Readiness materials were created and distributed by Catherine Durham at the Oregon State University Food Innovation Center.
 The manual describes a set of procedures to conduct and report on a consumer test.
 The workbook produces all of the figures and tables that can be incorporated in a sales pitch, business plan, or feasibility study.

-The self-executed consumer testing protocol helps Alluvial Farms and other farmers to:
+The self-executed consumer testing protocol helped Alluvial Farms and other farmers to:

-We will continue to document our use of these tools, and others, as a case study and hope to increase interest amongst family scale farms of these free tools by illustrating how market testing can increase revenue.
+We documented our use of these tools, and others, as a case study and hope that the results increase interest amongst family scale farms of these free tools by illustrating how market testing can increase revenue.

 Project Objectives: